surniaulula/wpsso/readme.txt

 * *New Features*
 	* Added an integration module for WP Meta SEO (Pro version).
 * *Improvements*
+	* Updated the tooltip colors from blue to a custom green palette.
+	* Added a link to the Media Library image editing page for some image related warning notices.
 	* Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
-	* Updated the tooltip colors from blue to a custom green palette.
 * *Bugfixes*
 	* None
 * *Developer Notes*